Complementary therapies to Manage Anxiety and Stress

 Massage

 Massage treatment is the manipulation of muscles and soft tissue through kneading, rubbing, pressing, etc. Studies have shown that a massage will decrease stress, anxiety, depression, pain, and fatigue.
 Therefore, it is very beneficial in any cancer protocol.
 The connection among physical well-being, touch, and relaxation is very strong and can enhance the body’s own abilities to heal.
+Explore Massage therapy for anxiety and stress

-Mindfulness – Meditation
+Mindfulness Meditation

 In this study, forty-nine patients with breast cancer and 10 with prostate cancer enrolled in an eight-week MBSR [mindfulness-based stress reduction] program that incorporated relaxation, meditation, gentle yoga and daily home practice.
 MBSR program participation was associated with enhanced quality of life and decreased stress symptoms, altered cortisol and immune patterns consistent with less stress and mood disturbance, and decreased blood pressure.
+Explore Mindfulness Meditation for anxiety and stress

 Music